3 Best Solar Companies in Erie, PA

 • Research federal and state tax credits: A 26% federal tax credit on the full cost of solar systems is available through 2032.
 Many states also provide incentives.
 These credits can result in substantial savings for solar buyers.

-• Compare system purchase options: Solar panels may be paid for outright or financed over time through leases or loans.
-Confirm all terms when financing, such as annual percentage rate (APR), payment schedule, fees, and ownership implications.
+• Compare system purchase options: Solar panels may be paid for outright or financed over time with a loan or lease.
+Check key financing details like payment schedule, annual percentage rate (APR), fees, and ownership implications when financing solar panels.

 Cost of Solar Installation in Erie